bheim/digital-garden-jekyll-template/_notes/I was curious whether I should be concerned about the carbon emissions from ChatGPT.md

 Driving my gas car leads to the production of 3872 pounds of CO2.
 If I switch to an EV, it would be about a fourth of that, effectively saving nearly 3000 pounds of CO2 emissions.

 This is one of many examples where the emissions from ChatGPT are orders of magnitude smaller than the emissions from other decisions you make.
-Four hour 3 hour plane rides and that will be an extra 3 metric tons of CO2.
+Two 3-hour plane rides and that's the equivalent of 163,000 ChatGPT queries.
+Yep, that's right - 163,000.

 Eating red meat once a week?
 That's 75% of a ton.
 If you replaced that with chicken, it would only be 7.5%.

 The real concern shouldn't be ChatGPT.
-It should be decisions to live far from home (where you'll fly often), driving a gasoline-powered car, and eating red meat.
+It should be decisions to live far from family (where you'll fly often), driving a gasoline-powered car, and eating red meat.

 ##### This is [whataboutism](https://www.eia.gov/tools/faqs/faq.php?id=74&t=11#:~:text=U.S.%20net%20generation%20resulted%20in,of%20the%20electric%20power%20plant.)!